prideout/book-webgl/README.md

 I'm not happy with the weird color scheme and randomness of verbose vs samples Mona's idea: How about every chapter has a sample that leverages everything from the chapter?
+   The code snippets in all sections of the chapter (except the last) often (but not always) define functions in the giza library;
+   The LAST section of the chapter walks through a particular demo of the giza library

 "The WebGL Companion"